JamshedMalik/hundeparkfinder/final_delivery/README.md

 - GPS coordinates
 - Features (fenced, water access, etc.)
 - Ratings and reviews
-- And more

-To update or add new dog parks:

-1. Edit the CSV file directly or use the admin panel (when implemented)
+To update or add new dog parks, edit the CSV file directly and rebuild the website.
-2. Ensure all required fields are filled
-3. Rebuild the website to reflect the changes

 ## API Routes